Crol55/Manto/README.md

 I chose this architectural pattern to address non-functional requirements such as scalability and maintainability.
 Additionally, I decided to follow microservices principles by allowing each microservice to have its own database schema.

 The architecture will have the following microservices:
-* Authorization
+* Authentication
 * Boards management
 * Cards management
-* Realtime-update
+* Realtime updates

 Every microservice will have its own separate data storage, thats why every microservice will have its own **Schema** on the same database.

 ![microservices](./images/Architecture_Diagram.png)

-### Authorization Service
+### Authentication Service
-This microservice is a Web API that allows clients to create an account and handle login operations.
+This microservice is a Restful Web API that allows clients to create an account and handle login operations.
 Upon a successful login, the service issues a JWT (JSON Web Token) to the user.

 The service uses asymmetric encryption to generate JWTs, involving a pair of private and public keys.
+Only the public key will be shared to the microservices to enforce security.

 ### Boards Service
 This microservice is a Web API that allows user to manage their boards and projects.